 - CCTV Infrared Light - This contains infrared light (850 nm).
 I use it all over my head and over my thyroid.
 I place it on one area for 30-60 seconds, then move onto the next spot.
 You need to buy this cord along with it.

 - Vielight 810 – This is an intranasal device with 810 nm of near infrared light.
 It penetrates deeper into brain tissue and is absorbed better by the central nervous system.
-You can get it through Amazon or the developer’s website.
-If you decide to get the 810 or another Vielight device through the developer’s website, you can use the coupon code JORDANFALLIS for a 10% discount.
+The Vielight device is best.
+You can get it through Amazon or the Vielight website.
+If you decide to get it through the Vielight website, you can use the coupon code JORDANFALLIS for a 10% discount.
 Some research has shown a 20-fold higher efficiency of light delivery to the deep brain through the nose instead of transcranial application (125).